Bigraded Betti numbers and Generalized Persistence Diagrams: Appendix

-\begin{definition}[Limit] Let $F:I\rightarrow \C$ be a functor.
+\begin{definition}[Limit] Let $F:I\rightarrow \Ccal$ be a functor.
 A \emph{limit} of $F$ is a cone over $F$, denoted by $\left(\varprojlim F,\ (\pi_x)_{x\in \ob(I)} \right)$ or simply $\varprojlim F$, with the following \emph{terminal} property: If there is another cone $\left(L',(\pi'_x)_{x\in \ob(I)} \right)$ of $F$, then there is a \emph{unique} morphism $u:L'\rightarrow \varprojlim F$ such that $\pi_x'=\pi_x\circ u$ for all $x\in \ob(I)$. \end{definition}

-It is possible that a diagram does not have a limit at all.
-However, if a diagram does have a limit then the terminal property of the limit guarantees its uniqueness up to isomorphism.
-For this reason, we sometimes refer to a limit as \emph{the} limit of a diagram.
+It is possible that a functor does not have a limit at all.
+However, if a functor does have a limit then the terminal property of the limit guarantees its uniqueness up to isomorphism.
+For this reason, we sometimes refer to a limit as \emph{the} limit of a functor.
+When $I$ is a finite category and $\Ccal=\vect$, any functor $F:I\rightarrow \vect$ admits a limit in $\vect$.

-Cocones and colimits are defined in a dual manner: \begin{definition}[Cocone] Let $F:I\rightarrow \C$ be a functor.
-A \emph{cocone} over $F$ is a pair $\left(C,(i_x)_{x\in \ob(I)}\right)$ consisting of an object $C$ in $\C$ and a collection $(i_x)_{x\in \ob(I)}$ of morphisms $i_x:F(x)\rightarrow C$ that commute with the arrows in the diagram of $F$, i.e. if $g:x\rightarrow y$ is a morphism in $I$, then $i_x= i_y\circ F(g)$ in $\C$, i.e. the diagram below commutes. \end{definition}
+Cocones and colimits are defined in a dual manner: \begin{definition}[Cocone] Let $F:I\rightarrow \Ccal$ be a functor.
+A \emph{cocone} over $F$ is a pair $\left(C,(i_x)_{x\in \ob(I)}\right)$ consisting of an object $C$ in $\Ccal$ and a collection $(i_x)_{x\in \ob(I)}$ of morphisms $i_x:F(x)\rightarrow C$ that commute with the arrows in the diagram of $F$, i.e. if $g:x\rightarrow y$ is a morphism in $I$, then $i_x= i_y\circ F(g)$ in $\Ccal$, i.e. the diagram below commutes. \end{definition}